-The Company's Chief Operating Officer, and former Chief Financial Officer, Mr. David Rector ("COO"), is employed under an executive employment agreement dated April 14, 2016.
-The initial term of the agreement is for one year, with automatic renewals for successive one year terms unless terminated by written notice at least 30 days prior to the expiration of the term.
-Mr. Rector is to receive a base salary of \$15,000 per month.
-The agreement calls for a bonus in an amount up to the amount of the base salary, to be awarded in the discretion of the board of directors and to be paid in cash, stock, or a combination thereof in the discretion of the board.
+On November 1, 2018, we entered into an employment agreement with our Chief Operating Officer, and former Chief Financial Officer, David Rector ("COO").
+The initial term of the agreement is for one year, with automatic renewals for successive one-year terms unless terminated by written notice at least 30 days prior to the expiration of the term.
+Mr. Rector receives a base salary of \$15,000 per month.
+The agreement provides for a bonus in an amount up to the amount of the base salary, to be awarded in the discretion of the board of directors and to be paid in cash, stock, or a combination thereof in the discretion of the board.
+The agreement contains a change of control provision of one year's salary plus bonus.